 There is cross-party support for increasing prison sentences for those who hurt and cruelly kill animals, but Ministers have dithered and delayed over the Animal Welfare (Sentencing) Bill.
-Even in this divided Parliament, and even at this late stage, there is still a chance to get that Bill on to the statute book before the election.
-Labour backs the Bill, the Secretary of State’s own Back Benchers back the Bill and the public back the Bill, so will she give a commitment that she will use every effort to get it on to the statute book before the general election is called?
+Even in this divided Parliament, and even at this late stage, there is still a chance to get that Bill on the statute book before the election.
+Labour backs the Bill, the Secretary of State’s own Back Benchers back the Bill and the public back the Bill, so will she give a commitment that she will use every effort to get it on the statute book before the general election is called?

 May I add my fond goodbyes, Mr Speaker?
 I will forever remember, as a Back Bencher, waiting and bobbing and finally being woken up and called by you saying, “Rebec-Kerpow!”
 I will always remember that, although you probably did not realise you had said it.

 The Environment Bill includes measures to improve air quality, which will ensure that local authorities have a clear framework and simple-to-use powers to tackle air pollution.
 DEFRA and the Department for Transport’s joint air quality unit works closely with local authorities, underpinned by £572 million in funding, to tackle nitrogen dioxide exceedances.
 More than £3 million in air quality grant funding was awarded to local authorities in March for projects in local communities.